ShanonPearce/ASH-Toolset/README.md

 - The estimated peak gain table can be used to identify potential clipping that may occur for different input channel configurations.
 Max. peak gain is the highest peak gain across the left and right channels whereas average peak gain is the average peak gain of the left and right channels.
 - The input audio channel configuration can be selected using the drop down.
 The selected channel configuration must be supported by the sound device.
 An option to upmix 2.0 stereo to 7.1 is included.
 The upmix has available 2 methods: Method A which is a simple channel duplication and Method B which also includes Mid/Side channel separation.
 - The gains and source directions of each audio channel can be configured separately.

-### Apply Filters and Simulations in Equalizer APO (old method - V2.0.0 to V2.4.0)
-V2.0.0 to V2.4.0 of the toolset includes a section to browse exported filters and auto-configure 'config.txt' to apply selected filters in Equalizer APO.
-This method removes the need for manual interaction with the configuration editor.

-1. Select a headphone from the list of exported filters.
-2. Select a specific sample to apply headphone correction.
-3. Select a binaural dataset from list of generated datasets to apply binaural room simulation.
-4. Select audio channel configuration.
-The selected channel configuration must be supported by the sound device.
-5. Configure the gain and source direction of each audio channel.

-### Apply Filters and Simulations in Equalizer APO (old method - V1.0.0 to V1.2.0)

-1. In the Windows sound settings, set the default format of the output sound device to the sample rate of the generated filters.
-In Windows 11 the playback device settings can be found in Settings -> System -> Sound -> (your output device) -> Properties.
-The sample rate of the sound device must match the sample rate of the filters.
-2. Generated filters will be saved in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Outputs) by default.
-Move the ASH-Outputs folder to this location if it was saved elsewhere.
-3. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Outputs\E-APO-Configs\HpCF-Convolution` folder and select the desired configuration file for headphone correction.
-4. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Outputs\E-APO-Configs\BRIR-Convolution` folder and select the desired configuration file for binaural room simulation.
-5. To swap out a filter or binaural dataset, simply load a different configuration file.

 ### 7.1 Surround Virtualisation